rome/tools/GOVERNANCE.md

 In the event of any conflict of interest - ie. directors who are personally connected to a situation, they must immediately recuse themselves.

-At request of the reporter and if deemed appropriate by the reviwers, another netural third-party may be involved in the review and decision process.
+At request of the reporter and if deemed appropriate by the reviwers, another neutral third-party may be involved in the review and decision process.

 ### Review